wenh08/wenh08/README.md

 - 👋 Hi, I’m @wenh08
 - 👀 I’m interested in learning how to build apps, becoming a front and back end developer, eventually a fullstack developer.
 - 🌱 I’m currently learning ...html, css, javascript
-- 💞️ I’m looking to collaborate on ...any projects that will be good to add onto my resume once ive finsihed learning the fundemantal's of html,css, and javascript.
+- 💞️ I’m looking to collaborate on ...any projects that will be good to add onto my resume once ive finished learning the fundemantal's of html,css, and javascript.
 - 📫 How to reach me ...email me anytime at wenwuhoward@gmail.com

 <!---